-Timbre is the character of the instrument and how it sounds in it’s most natural and realistic state.
-It’s the degree to which the headphone portrays the true sound of a instrument, as if it were actually in front of you.
+Timbre is the character of the instrument and how it sounds in its most natural and realistic state.
+It’s the degree to which the headphone portrays the true sound of an instrument as if it were actually in front of you.

 Audeze’s LCD line is another great example of headphones that do a fantastic job with both Soundstage and Timbre as well.
 My current favorite from them is the wonderful LCD-X. Learn more:Audeze LCD X Review!